 Detailed implementation planning will be fundamental to successful local government reorganisation.
+The timeline that the District and Borough Councils are proposing is set out below, enabling new unitary authorities to be legally established in April 2023.

-Whilst timings are uncertain, the timeline that the District and Borough Councils are working to is set out below.
-Activities and milestones are considered against four high level phases, which are explained in the following pages.
+Activities and milestones are considered against four high level phases, which are set out in the following pages.